RamenVentures/Operating-Manual/README.md

 - **Branding**: The durable attribution of higher value to an objectively identical offering that arises from historic info about the seller.
 - **Cornered Resource**: Preferential access at attractive terms to a coveted asset that can independently enhance value.
 - **Process Power**: Embedded company organization and activity sets which enable lower costs and/or superior product.

-##### 10. Can this be a 50x?

-Startups are dominated by power laws. <a href="https://www.cbinsights.com/research/unicorn-power-law/" target="_blank">The top 10 unicorns are worth as much as the next 100 combined.</a> <a href="https://www.sethlevine.com/archives/2014/08/venture-outcomes-are-even-more-skewed-than-you-think.html">0.04% of investments return 50x.</a>.

-Can this Team in this Market at this valuation be one of the 4/1,000 that create a 50-100x return?

 #### Next Steps
 **If yes**, start [Due Diligence](#due-diligence).